 Conophytum altile, Conophytum assimile, Conophytum fossulatum, Conophytum odoratum, Conophytum pallidum, Conophytum placitum, Mesembryanthemum altile, Mesembryanthemum assimile, Mesembryanthemum ficiforme, Mesembryanthemum pallidum, Mesembryanthemum placitum

-Conophytum ficiforme is a dwarf, almost stemless succulent that grows in dense clumps, forming compact mats.
-The fig-shaped bodies are grayish-green, with 2 distinct lobes, up 0.8 inches (2 cm) long and up to 0.6 inches (1.5 cm) thick.
-They are often flushed with purple and have markings of greenish to reddish dots or lines which surround the fissure and cross the lobes.
-The flowers are long-lasting, highly scented, rose-pink, white to pale yellow and appear in fall.
-The fruit is a capsule containing many small seeds.
+Conophytum ficiforme is a dwarf, almost stemless succulent that grows in dense clumps.
+The fig-shaped bodies are grayish-green, with two distinct lobes, up 0.8 inches (2 cm) long and up to 0.6 inches (1.5 cm) thick.
+They are often flushed with purple and have greenish to reddish dots or lines that surround the fissure and cross the lobes.
+Flowers are long-lasting, highly scented, rose-pink, white to pale yellow, and appear in fall.
+The fruits are capsules that contain many small seeds.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Most Conophytums need bright light but do not like too much intense sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.

 These plants thrive best in a porous growing medium that will drain quickly.
 Use a commercial succulent soil specially designed for growing succulents or make your own mix.